ytechie/ytechie-blog/src/documents/2008/05/writing-code-that-youre-proud-of/index.html.md

 layout: post
 title: Writing code that you're proud of
 date: 2008-05-16
-tags: ["software development"]
+tags: ["software-development"]
 ---

 Almost every time that someone shows me a snippet of their code, I hear a comment like this:

-*   &quot;This isn't finished, I have a lot of cleanup to do&quot;*   &quot;I wrote this code a long time ago, it's not very good&quot;*   &quot;Ignore all these bugs, I haven't had time to fix them yet&quot;
+*   "This isn't finished, I have a lot of cleanup to do"
+*   "I wrote this code a long time ago, it's not very good"
+*   "Ignore all these bugs, I haven't had time to fix them yet"

 We've all done it.
 It's very rare that I hear a developer that is truly proud of their code.